Jonathan-Hickey/Checkout.Interview/ReadMe.md

 2. Merchant: The seller of the product.
 For example, Apple or Amazon.
 3. Payment Gateway: Responsible for validating requests, storing card information and forwarding payment requests and accepting payment responses to and from the acquiring bank.
-4. Acquiring Bank: Allows us to do the actual retrieval of money from the shopper’s card and payout to the merchant.
+4. Acquiring Bank: Allows us to do the actual retrieval of money from the shopperâ€™s card and payout to the merchant.
 It also performs some validation of the card information and then sends the payment details to the appropriate 3rd party organization for processing.